I'll get straight to the point: Pathwright doesn't support SCORM and doesn't plan to.

 The part we haven't seen developed yet with TinCan is a method of instantly porting the actual content of a learning action (a reading, quiz, project, video, etc.) to another system.
 Since TinCan is still in the early stages of adoption it's hard to say how it will handle that issue, if at all.

-Depending on how things evolve, we're open to implement TinCan at some point for tacking learning activity, at minimum.
-However, we think it's currently too early to start. right now.
+Depending on how things evolve, we're open to implement TinCan at some point for tracking learning activity, at minimum.
+However, we think it's currently too early to start right now.
 Once things solidify a little more, we'll be more comfortable dedicating development resources implementing that spec.